 An inexpensive kit that includes a drill/driver and circular saw – 2 important tools that satisfy the needs of most home owners and do-it-yourselfers.
 Drill/driver includes LED light and delivers 310 lbs. of torque suitable for minor to mid-level tasks.

 Safety on the saw is known to break.
-Mixed experiences with the battery – some owners rave about its long life while others gripe that a charge should last longer.
+Mixed experiences with the battery.

 Features hammer drill, impact driver, reciprocating saw, and a convenient hands-free LED flashlight.
 Tools have garnered praise for the torque they deliver.

-The 18-volt lithium ion battery takes longer to charge than similar models.
+The 18-volt lithium ion battery takes longer to charge.
 Charging dock has been known to die altogether.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.